Pharmacists in the Army Reserve

 The AMS Res works closely with services such as the NHS to encourage personnel to join.
 Extra time off to fulfil training requirements may also be offered depending on area.
 There are exciting opportunities to be deployed abroad to support humanitarian operations — a unique supplement to a professional portfolio.

 Pharmacists may find suitable roles in either the nationally recruited units or regional units.
 Regional units are organised into either medical regiments or field hospitals.
-They often recruit from their local area as training is mainly conducted on weekday evenings, with some weekends.
+They often recruit from their local area as training is mainly conducted on weekday evenings, and some weekends.
 The training commitment is 27 days per year.
-You are welcome to visit a regional unit and talk with the team about roles available or even join them for a few evenings to see if you are interested.
+You are welcome to visit a regional unit and talk with the team about the roles available or even join them for a few evenings to see if you are interested.

 Pharmacists may choose to join the Army Reserve as a professionally qualified soldier or officer, with entry rank dependent on age and experience.